 So, God decided for him?
 And not the 100-game suspension he was facing for failing a spring training test for performance-enhancing drugs — again?

-Ack!
-Not before more, this time from the PD’s Dennis Manoloff.
+And here’s more of the same from the PD’s Dennis Manoloff.
 “Manny no more belongs in the Hall of Fame than Bozo the Clown,” D-Man writes, “and that might be an insult to Bozo.”

 If Ramirez, a former Indian, is allowed into the Hall some day, he will have gotten everything he could have wanted out of baseball but paid no legitimate price for cheating.
 And if you think shame is enough of a price paid by Ramirez, well, “Manny being Manny” must not have computed the last 19 years.